Judge to hear arguments in Georgia voting machine case

 They cite problems they say arose in last year's election, including malfunctioning voting machines, long lines, electronic poll book errors and an extreme undervote in the lieutenant governor's race on ballots cast using voting machines.

-In addition to the use of hand-marked paper ballots, they ask the judge to order the state to take some other immediate steps, including instituting post-election audits to verify election results.
+In addition to the use of hand-marked paper ballots, they asked the judge to order the state to take some other immediate steps, including post-election audits to verify results.

 Lawyers for state election officials, including Secretary of State Brad Raffensperger, argue concrete steps have been taken to address the concerns, including arranging for the purchase of new voting technology statewide and adding security measures to existing systems.